codevalley/riff/ideas/surving-vibe.md

 * knowing which idea is worth building
 * knowing when something is simple enough

-⠀No model has consistent taste.
-Humans will always outperform here.
+⠀No model has consistent taste.Humans will always outperform here.

 # Rule 5 — Become a Director, Not a Typist
 The future engineering loop: